mdashif313/DanBoxFinal/README.md

 The Final Version of our networking project.

 ## Motivation
-Basically we've tried to design a shared file hosting service.
+Basically we've tried to design a shared file hosting service using JAVA networking and I/O API.

 ## Features
 - You can manage a shared drive for your team.